In This Section

-If you live in a house that is not connected to Council’s town sewer (reticulated sewage system), then chances are your yard contains an on-site sewage management system.
+If you live in a house that is not connected to council’s reticulated sewer system (the sewer network, or 'sewer mains'), your yard most likely contains an on-site sewage management system.

-Shoalhaven City Council provides approvals and inspections for the systematic and ongoing management of on-site sewage (effluent) management systems.
+Shoalhaven City Council provides approvals and inspections for the management of on-site sewage (also known as 'effluent'), management systems.
+This way, we can meet environmental and public health performance objectives while minimising the costs to the community.

 Domestic on-site sewage management systems complete two main processes:

-You are responsible for making sure that your on-site system is working well.
+You are responsible for making sure that your on-site system is well maintained and operating properly.

-Wastewater may be blackwater from the toilet and kitchen sink or greywater from showers, basins, and washing machines, or a combination of both.
+Wastewater may be 'blackwater' from the toilet and kitchen sink, 'greywater' from showers, basins, and washing machines, or a combination of both.

-Wastewater can transmit disease and cause major environmental damage.
-It should not be applied to land without treatment.
+Wastewater can transmit disease and cause major environmental damage, so it should not be applied to land without proper pre-treatment.

 Please avoid contact with all treated and untreated wastewater and thoroughly wash affected areas if contact occurs.